OpenRCT2/OpenRCT2/.github/ISSUE_TEMPLATE.md

 2. [step 2]

 **Dump file:**
-[In case the game asked you to provide one after the game crashed: You can find it at %userprofile%\documents\OpenRCT2 Look for the latest .DMP file.
-Zip it before you drag & drop it here.]
+[In case the game asked you to provide one after the game crashed: You can find it at `%userprofile%\documents\OpenRCT2` Look for the latest .DMP file, zip it and drag & drop it here.]

 **Screenshots / Video:**
 [Drag & drop screenshots here.
 Use https://vid.me to upload video.]